 Led the Charge for Property Tax Relief Under the Tax Cap

-NFIB was the leader in the “Keep the Cap New York” campaign and helped defeat proposals that would weaken the tax cap.
-Since it was enacted in 2012, the property tax cap has produced $7.6 billion in savings and helped limit the tax burden on homeowners.
+NFIB was the leader in the “Keep the Cap New York” campaign and helped defeat proposals that would weaken the property tax cap.
+Since it was enacted in 2012, the property tax cap has produced $25 billion in savings and helped limit the tax burden on property owners.

-NFIB fought successfully to exempt almost 80% of employers from this costly unfair regional payroll tax.
-Employers that are not completely exempt pay the tax at a drastically reduced rate.
+- NFIB successfully fought to exempt almost 80% of employers from the MTA payroll tax.
+Those that are not exempt pay at a drastically reduced rate.

 - Reduced estate taxes and defeated initiatives to increase them.

 - Expanded small business tax deductions from 5% to 15% for NY state’s LLCs, S-Corps, partnerships, and sole proprietorships.

 NFIB opposed the effort to eliminate all private health insurance in New York and create a new government-run single-payer healthcare system.
 This system would have cost $250 billion in new taxes, 80% of which would have fallen on the backs of NY small business owners.
 NFIB remains vigilant as this bill continues to regularly resurface in Albany.